DHyperYT/modern-warfare-map-remover/README.md

 4. Use the arrows to select the map you want to delete.
 5. Click on the map name

-I don't recommend deleting Verdansk if you have special ops

 # If you want to add other things like campaign missions or co-op maps yourself make a pull request

 # THIS WILL NOT WORK FOR THE BATTLE.NET VERSION.